Pitman transforms and Brownian motion in the interval viewed as an affine alcove

 {\bf 1.3.} Briefly, the strategy of the proof is as follows.
-The first step is to linearize the problem (the reflection at 1 is not linear): we introduce the process $A^{(\mu)}$, where $A^{(\mu)}$ is the space-time Brownian motion $B^{(\mu)}_t=(t,B_t^\mu), t \geq 0, $ conditioned to stay in the affine cone We show that $Z^\mu$ is the space component of the time inverted process of $A^{(\mu)}$, i.e. $A^{(\mu)}_t=(t,t Z^\mu_{1/t})$ in distribution.
+The first step is to linearize the problem (the reflection at 1 is not linear): we introduce the process $A^{(\mu)}$ which is the space-time Brownian motion $B^{(\mu)}_t=(t,B_t^\mu), t \geq 0, $ conditioned to stay in the affine cone We show that $Z^\mu$ is the space component of the time inverted process of $A^{(\mu)}$, i.e. $A^{(\mu)}_t=(t,t Z^\mu_{1/t})$ in distribution.
 So we will work essentially with $A^{(\mu)}$.